 - 1. Be on time for your meeting. - 2.
 Dress comfortably, but look your best (business casual is fine). - 3.
-Identify yourself trustee? friends of the library? library user? staff?

-- 5. Be a good listener. - 6.
+Identify yourself trustee?
+Friends of the library?
+Library user?
+Staff? - 4.
+Be concise and diplomatic. - 5.
+Be a good listener. - 6.
 Put a local and personal angle on the issues. - 7.
 Press for a commitment.
 Don't let your legislator evade the issue or change the subject. - 8.
 Don't be intimidated!
 Your legislator is in office to serve you. - 9.
 Don't guess.
-If you don't know the answer to a question, promise to provide one. - 10.
+If you don't know the answer to a question promise to provide one. - 10.
 Say thank-you when you leave.
 Follow-up with a brief note, repeating succinctly the reason for your visit.
 A sample thank you note is provided in this guide.